 As mentioned briefly above, there are different types of insomnia to learn about.
 Here are the most common kinds with explanations on understanding the differences between them:

-- acute insomnia: This kind of insomnia is often caused by the same triggers as the one up above, but it lasts longer.
+- Acute insomnia: This kind of insomnia is often caused by the same triggers as the one up above, but it lasts longer.
 While transient insomnia lasts for a week at the most, acute insomnia can last up to a month.
-Those suffering form it may not be able to get to sleep, have difficulty sleeping through the night, or wake up earlier than planned.
+Those suffering from it may not be able to get to sleep, have difficulty sleeping through the night, or wake up earlier than planned.

-- chronic insomnia: One of more serious types of insomnia, this is a longer term kind of insomnia that can last anywhere from a few nights to a life-long condition.
-The causes of this kind of insomnia are different and deeper in a person’s mind, which is part of why it can be a long-term kind of condition.
-Common causes of this kind of insomnia are a conditioned negative response to bedtime, head injuries or other medical conditions.
+- Chronic insomnia: One of the more severe types of insomnia, this is a long term kind of insomnia that can last anywhere from a few nights to a life-long condition.
+The causes of this kind of insomnia are different and more profound in a person’s mind, which is part of why it can be a long-term kind of condition.
+Common causes of this kind of insomnia are a conditioned negative response to bedtime, head injuries, or other medical conditions.

-- sleep hygiene insomnia: Another specialized kind of insomnia, this is actually thought to be one of the most common kinds of insomnia.
-Someone who suffers from this kind of insomnia is dealing with it due to something in their environment.
-Perhaps it is a too cold room or a too warm room or a bed that is uncomfortable.
+- Sleep hygiene insomnia: Another specialized kind of insomnia, this is thought to be one of the most common types of insomnia.
+Someone who has this kind of insomnia is dealing with it due to something in their environment.
+Perhaps it is a too-cold room or a too-warm room or a bed that is uncomfortable.
 This is often resolved soon after the situational change is made as needed.

-- comorbid insomnia: While the name sounds terrifying, this kind of insomnia pops up for people who have other medical conditions that, essentially, cause or worsen insomnia.
-Common medical conditions include anxiety, depression and more.
-The medications or the conditions themselves can cause insomnia to appear and make these medical conditions worse which, in turn, makes the insomnia worse.
+- Comorbid insomnia: While the name sounds terrifying, this kind of insomnia pops up for people who have other medical conditions that, necessarily, cause or worsen insomnia.
+Common medical conditions include anxiety, depression, and more.
+The medications or the conditions themselves can cause insomnia to appear and make these medical conditions worse, which, in turn, makes insomnia worse.
 It can be a vicious cycle.

 Common symptoms of insomnia: